samizzy/techblog/docs/views/technology/2020/July/java_8_streams.md

 ::: tip Remember
 Streams are lazy in nature, therefore use of `sum` method is very important here, because use of this method signifies the start of processing as it's a terminal operation.
 :::

+#### Time complexity
+The time complexity of traditional approach is O(n).
+What do you think is the complexity for stream approach?
+It's O(n) as well.
+It is important to understand the why.

+When you use streams, every operation on the stream is performed one by one on each element, unless a element has finished going through all operations, the other elements following it are kept on hold.
+It follows the same pattern as the traditional approach if you think about it.

+There are some exceptions to the rule, if the element is filtered out in between, then the next element can start.
+Operations like  `filter` can drop elements for the next stage.
 ### Problem 2
 You are given a list of list of strings.
-You have to peform check on the nested list to see if is at least 5 in size.
+You have to perform check on the nested list to see if it's at least 5 in size.
 Trim all strings, if they are any of reserved keywords remove them and return only unique strings.

 ``` java
 //Traditional Way